 Our patients run the gamut from CEOs to patients who qualify for Medicaid.
-Some patients see us as their only affordable way to access great health care, while others are happy to pay for a membership in addition to their insurance in order to obtain enhanced primary care and all of its benefits, like long appointments, telemedicine and 24/7 access to their doctor.
-We take care of freelancers, business owners, state workers and restaurant employees, to name a few of our patient types.
+Some patients see us as their only way to access great health care at a price they can afford, while others are happy to pay for Euphora Health membership in addition to their insurance in order to obtain enhanced “concierge” benefits.
+These include unhurried appointments, telemedicine, and 24/7 access to a doctor.
+We take care of freelancers, business owners, state workers, restaurant employees, and everyone in between.

 Testimonials from current patients can be read here.

 What does the Euphora Health membership fee cover?